Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `VRTK_InteractUse` - The InteractUse script of the object that is using the current object.
+   * `VRTK_InteractUse` - The Interact Use script of the interacting object that is using the current Interactable Object.

-The GetUsingScript method is used to return the InteractUse script that is currently using this object.
+The GetUsingScript method is used to return the Interact Use component that is currently using this Interactable Object.

 #### IsValidInteractableController/2

   > `public virtual bool IsValidInteractableController(GameObject actualController, AllowedController controllerCheck)`

  * Parameters
-   * `GameObject actualController` - The game object of the controller that is being checked.
+   * `GameObject actualController` - The GameObject of the controller that is being checked.
    * `AllowedController controllerCheck` - The value of which controller is allowed to interact with this object.
  * Returns
-   * `bool` - Is true if the interacting controller is allowed to grab the object.
+   * `bool` - Returns `true` if the interacting controller is allowed to grab the Interactable Object.

-The IsValidInteractableController method is used to check to see if a controller is allowed to perform an interaction with this object as sometimes controllers are prohibited from grabbing or using an object depedning on the use case.
+The IsValidInteractableController method is used to check to see if a controller is allowed to perform an interaction with this Interactable Object as sometimes controllers are prohibited from grabbing or using an Interactable Object depedning on the use case.

 #### ForceStopInteracting/0